otrv4/otrv4/otrv4.md

 Details on how prekey ensembles may be received from an untrusted Prekey Server are outside the scope of this protocol.
-This specification assumes that for every received User Profile and Prekey Profile, at least, one prekey message might arrive.
+This specification assumes that for every received Client Profile and Prekey Profile, at least, one prekey message might arrive.
 However, this specification also assumes that none, one or more than one prekey ensembles may arrive.
 If the prekey server cannot return one of the three values needed for a Prekey Ensemble, the non-interactive DAKE must wait until this value can be obtained.
 Note that for every prekey message retrieved, it should be deleted from storage on the untrusted Prekey Server.
-Nevertheless, the User Profile and the Prekey Profile should not be deleted until they are replaced when expired.
+Nevertheless, the Client Profile and the Prekey Profile should not be deleted until they are replaced when expired.

 The following guide is meant to help implementers identify and remove invalid prekey ensembles.

-If the untrusted Prekey Server cannot return one of the three values needed for a Prekey Ensemble (a User Profile, a Prekey Profile and a Prekey message):
+If the untrusted Prekey Server cannot return one of the three values needed for a Prekey Ensemble (a Client Profile, a Prekey Profile and a Prekey message):

 1. The non-interactive DAKE must wait until this value can be obtained.